 - Supporting security and privacy safeguards.
 The RMF update will provide organizations with a disciplined and structured process to select controls from the newly developed consolidated security and privacy control catalog in NIST’s SP 800-53, Revision 5.

 According to NIST, "Now that the RMF is more aligned with the NIST Framework, Federal agencies will have greater clarity which are required to implement multiple frameworks.
 While adhering to the CSF is voluntary for private companies, its use for the federal government is mandatory under Executive Order 13800.
-Compliance with the RMF is mandatory for federal agencies in accordance with the Federal Information Security Modernization Act (FISMA).
+Demonstrating compliance with the RMF is mandatory for federal agencies in accordance with the Federal Information Security Modernization Act (FISMA).
 The RMF is also required and in widespread use in the Department of Defense and the intelligence community [CyberStrong makes the RMF assessment and reporting easy for Department of Defense and the supply chain for NIST SP 800-171 (DFARS Compliance) paired with the Risk Management Framework]

 “It was imperative for us to figure out how these frameworks fit together,” Ross said.
 “Many agencies are trying to follow both.”